Darwin to Cairns - 8 Day / 7 Night - Savannah Way

 Departing Adels Grove and the Lawn Hill National Park area, we travel past the Century Zinc Mine and to Gregory Downs.
 We return to the main Savannah Way and on to Burketown, taking in the huge salt flats of the area.
 A tiny battler’s town, Burketown had a population of 173 in the 2006 census!
 The town is situated 30km inland from the Gulf of Carpentaria and named after explorer Robert O’Hara Burke of ‘Burke and Wills’ fame.
 We cross the Leichardt River and continue through the huge cattle stations of the Gulf Savannah region to Normanton, on the Norman River.
 Normanton is home to crocodile statue Krys - Krys was the largest crocodile ever shot in Australia at 8.63metres.
-Whilst in Normanton we also take a look around the old train station and stay at the ‘Purple Pub’ (private facilities) which is in fact, purple!
+Whilst in Normanton we also take a look around the old train station the ‘Purple Pub’ which is in fact, purple!

 (B, MT, L, D)

 This morning we depart Normanton and head to the coastal township of Karumba, on the Gulf of Carpentaria, famous for its fishing and industry ports for cattle and zinc mining.
 We continue through the outback on the Gulf Developmental Road to Croydon and Lake Belmore (Croydon’s water supply).
 Further on we arrive in to Georgetown; here we have an optional stop to view the mineral museum.
-We travel past Mount Surprise and overnight at Undara Lava Lodge (shared facilities).
+We travel past Mount Surprise and overnight at Undara (private facilities).